zenml-io/blog.zenml.io/_posts/2020-04-01-deep_learning_33_million_with_few_lines_yaml.md

 That is pretty cool - Maybe we overtrained it at the 180,000th step as it took a jump in the loss, but the `mae` seems to keep decreasing.
 We're close to 9.6 `mae` overall, which isn't bad at all for this baseline model.

 How about a deeper dive into the metrics?
-Thats where TFMA comes into play.
+That's where TFMA comes into play.
 TFMA will show the metrics defined in the YAML and add the ability to slice the metric across the columns defined in the `evaluator` key.
 E.g. Lets slice it across `birth_year` to see how well it did for each year.

 ![tfma_logs](/assets/posts/train_30_mil_few_lines_yaml/tfma_1.png)

 _Note: If you want to replicate this step just add `birth_year` in the generated notebook code where its specified._

-A deeper dive reveals that the model actually guessed the year of people born in 1977 pretty well (Thats tested on ~11000 samples from that year).
+A deeper dive reveals that the model actually guessed the year of people born in 1977 pretty well (That's tested on ~11000 samples from that year).
 So its definitely learning something.
 We can now dive which years it did worse, and also other slices and see if we can gain anything from that when we iterate on our model.

 ## Wrap up